 - a.
 Continued implementation of the Montana Lidar Plan. - b.
+Participate in national 3D Elevation Program/lidar initiatives, i.e., NSGIC's 3DEP for the Nation. - c.
 Collect, maintain, and disseminate lidar data and standard derived products in a central repository at the Montana State Library.